Shiloh (biblical figure): Interpretation

 The reference to sceptre and the Tribe of Judah has led many people to view this verse as a Messianic prophecy. mentions the lion of Judah that also is recalled in the Latin Exorcism against Satan and the apostate angels.
 In the exorcism, Jesus the Lord is prayed as follows: "Vícit Leo de tríbu Júda, rádix Dávid" (The Lion of the tribe of Judah, the root of David hath conquered).
 The verse explains Genesis 49.9-10 while indicating Christ as the Good Shepherd, preceded by the sceptre of His ancestor king David and by the law-giver of Moses.

 This interpretation goes back at least as far as the Targum Onkelos in the first century AD, and was indeed interpreted to be the promised Messiah in most traditional Jewish thoughts and writings.

-Among Christians, "Shiloh" is seen as a reference to Jesus, whom they believe to have fulfilled the earlier prophecies of the Torah, although the word itself is not specifically mentioned in the New Testament, although some have connected it to the Pool of Siloam, referred to in the story of the healing of the man born blind.
+Among some Christians, "Shiloh" is seen as a reference to Jesus, whom they believe to have fulfilled the earlier prophecies of the Torah, although the word itself is not specifically mentioned in the New Testament, although some have connected it to the Pool of Siloam, referred to in the story of the healing of the man born blind.
 However, Genesis 49:10 became a major messianic text appealed to by the early Church Fathers.
 The Christian messianic interpretation is found in the capitalisation of the pronoun "He" in the Holman Christian Standard Bible ("until He whose right it is comes").

 Some Christian scholars, however, have pointed out that the rendering of the text labors under the difficulty that Shiloh is not found as a personal name in the Old Testament.
 Other interpretations from analysts have translated the term to indicating "the name of a place, not a person", although they also conclude that this is less likely overall.